Thor Broadcast Logo

 Answer:

-Yes our GPS over Fiber units all use Singlemode fiber; they do not work on Mulitmode.
-We have multiple options for the GPS units.
-As well as having a multi channel unit up to 4 GPS inputs.
-All of these units will only work on Singlemode Fiber only.
+Yes, our GPS over Fiber units all use Singlemode fiber; they do not work on Multimode.
+We have multiple options for the GPS units, as well as a multi-channel unit with up to 4 GPS inputs.
+All of these units will only work on Singlemode fiber.

 Answer:

-There is no reason why it shouldn't, our units are wideband and
+There is no reason why it shouldn't; our units are wideband and totally transparent.

 Answer: